Sogand4/CartSense/Glossary.md

 TTL = Time To Live (how long you keep data).

 Secure deletion = once data passes its allowed “time to live” (TTL), it is automatically removed in a way that can’t be recovered later.

+Jitter = adding small random noise to aggregated metrics so individual user behavior cannot be inferred from exact numbers.